42Olu/image-to-ascii-art/README.md

 # image-to-ascii-art

-Short script which converts an image file into ascii-art.
+Short python script to convert images into ascii-art.
 The convert scripts start the python script and also paste the result into the terminal.

 ------
 ### Usage: